Why AirSaas ?

 Adapt continuously or disappear

-In a VUCA world (volatile, uncertain, complex and ambiguous), the ability to adapt has become the first key to success for businesses.
+In a VUCA (Volatile, Uncertain, Complex and Ambiguous) world, the ability to adapt has become the first key to success for businesses.

-Over the past 20 years, the pressure on businesses has only increased: The globalized economy of products and services has given consumers more and more choices, which has had the effect of increasing their demands on both quality and prices.
-Few companies have not seen an explosion in the number of direct or indirect competitors.
+Over the past 20 years, the pressure on businesses has only increased.
+Our globalized economy of products and services has given consumers more and more choices, which lead to increasing their demands on both quality and prices.
+Rare is the company that hasn't seen an explosion in the number of direct or indirect competitors.

-In order to preserve its margins, to adapt to customer requirements and to differentiate itself, the company must be able to move quickly and this will necessarily happen by putting technology at the service of its strategy, its customers and its employees.
+In order to preserve its margins, to adapt to customer requirements and to differentiate itself, a company must be able to move quickly - and this will necessarily involve harnessing technology to serve its strategy, its customers and its employees.

-Fortunately, the cost of accessing high-end technology has plummeted.
+Fortunately, the cost to accessing high-end technology has plummeted.
 The entry price of a CRM 10 years ago was 10 times more important!
-Hyper-specialized, ergonomic, scalable Saas have taken up more and more space and the company's IT has become an assembly of interoperable and accessible Lego.
+Hyper-specialized, ergonomic, scalable SaaS have taken up more and more space, and the company's IT has become an assembly of interoperable and accessible Lego.

 However, the results of the digitalization of our businesses are not yet positive.
 How many SMEs will disappear in the next 5 years because they have not succeeded in reinventing themselves?

-The company is no longer a static organization, today the company is more like a living organism than a machine.
+Companies are no longer static organizations.
+Today, a company is more like a living organism than a machine.

 Why?